Mickey (1918 film): Plot

 Mickey is an adult orphan who has been raised since girlhood in poverty near Feather River, California, by an unsuccessful miner, Joe Meadows, and his housekeeper, Minnie.
 Mickey is the free-spirited, uncultured daughter of the miner's deceased partner.
-Meadows took charge of Mickey at his dying partner's request.
+Joe took charge of Mickey at her dying mother's request.

-Mickey is sent to live in Great Neck, Long Island—part of suburban New York City—with her aunt and her family.
+Mickey is sent to live in Great Neck, Long Island—part of suburban New York City—with her aunt, Mrs. Drake, and her family.
 Mrs. Drake is under the impression that Mickey is wealthy and well refined.
-When Mickey arrives at her aunt's luxurious home, the aunt is disappointed that she is not well-to-do and puts her to work as a servant.
-Mickey's presence there sparks an awkward love triangle involving her, her cousin, and young mining executive Herbert Thornhill, whom Mickey first met in California.
+When Mickey arrives at her aunt's luxurious home, she is disappointed that Mickey is not well-to-do and puts her to work as a servant.
+Mickey's presence there sparks an awkward love triangle involving her, her cousin Elsie, and young mining executive Herbert Thornhill, whom Mickey first met in California.
 Just after Mickey is sent packing, a telegram arrives for her announcing that a vein has been struck on Joe's Tomboy mine and she is suddenly worth millions.
-Mrs. Drake's opinion of Mickey changes quickly and she is welcomed back—in the hope she and Mrs Drake's feckless son, Reggie, will become a couple.
+Mrs. Drake's opinion of Mickey changes quickly and she is welcomed back—in the hope she and Mrs. Drake's feckless son, Reggie, will become a couple.

-Herbert proposed to Elsie, but realizes he loves Mickey.
+Herbert proposes to Elsie, but realizes he loves Mickey.
 Shortly afterward, Herbert receives a telegram from his lawyer, Tom Rawlings, explaining that his mining claims are now invalid and thus worthless.
 Elsie and Mrs. Drake find the telegram and call off the wedding because Herbert is now bankrupt.
 Herbert tries to regain his fortune by borrowing $5,000 and betting it on a horse race.
 The race is rigged—and Mickey finds out about the plot.
 Just as the race is about to begin, Mickey dresses in jockey silks, unhorses the crooked jockey, and tries to win the race by riding it for Herbert.
 Just as it appears Mickey's horse will win, she falls from her mount.
 Some time later Mickey reluctantly goes horseback riding with Reggie, who tries to molest her in an abandoned house.
 Herbert arrives on the scene, battles Reggie, and rescues Mickey as she is dangling dangerously from the rooftop.
 Mickey and Herbert are married.
-As they depart on their honeymoon, a note arrives from lawyer Rawlings explaining the earlier telegram about his mining interests being worthless was a ruse designed to get Herbert out of his loveless engagement to Elsie Drake.
+As they depart on their honeymoon, a note arrives from Rawlings explaining the earlier telegram about Herbert's mining interests being worthless was a ruse designed to get Herbert out of his loveless engagement to Elsie.